-Previous poetry collections by Robinson include no cage contains a stare that well (ECW, 2005), a full-length volume of hockey poems; A Ruckus of Awkward Stacking (Insomniac, 2000), which was nominated for the Gerald Lampert Memorial and ReLit awards; and how we play at it: a list (ECW, 2002); as well as a limited edition chapbook from Frog Hollow Press, tracery & interplay (2004).
+Other poetry collections by Robinson include no cage contains a stare that well (ECW, 2005), a full-length volume of hockey poems; A Ruckus of Awkward Stacking (Insomniac, 2000), which was nominated for the Gerald Lampert Memorial and ReLit awards; and how we play at it: a list (ECW, 2002); as well as a limited edition chapbook from Frog Hollow Press, tracery & interplay (2004).
 An additional limited edition, letter-pressed chapbook, also titled Against the Hard Angle (Greenboathouse, 2009), was published in Fall 2009.

 Matt’s poems have won a number of awards including the Petra Kenney Prize, Grain Magazine’s Prose Poem Award, and The Malahat Review Long Poem Prize.
 He has also received the New Brunswick Foundation for the Arts Emerging Artist of the Year Award.
-His poems have also appeared in a number of anthologies, including The New Canon, Breathing Fire 2, Coastlines: The Poetry of Atlantic Canada, Exact Fare Only 2, MESS: The Hospital Anthology, and Landmarks: An Anthology of New Atlantic Canadian Poetry of the Land, and been featured in programs such as the Halifax Regional Municipality’s Art in Public Places initiative.
-His poem ‘grand parade, halifax’ is publicly featured in Halifax’s Grand Parade Square, and his poem ‘the grain elevators’ was produced as a cinepoem (in collaboration with filmmaker Megan Wennberg) as a part of the A Certain Openness: the filming of poetry project sponsored by AFCOOP and WFNS.
+His poems have also appeared in a number of anthologies, including The New Canon, Breathing Fire 2, Coastlines: The Poetry of Atlantic Canada, Exact Fare Only 2, MESS: The Hospital Anthology, and Landmarks: An Anthology of New Atlantic Canadian Poetry of the Land, and been featured in programs such as the Halifax Regional Municipality’s Poetry in Motion and Art in Public Places initiatives.

+‘Citadel Hill’ was included as one of the 10 initial poems chosen for display on Halifax transit buses, ‘grand parade, halifax’ was publicly featured in Halifax’s Grand Parade Square, and his poem ‘the grain elevators’ was produced as a cinepoem (in collaboration with filmmaker Megan Wennberg) as a part of the A Certain Openness: the filming of poetry project sponsored by AFCOOP and WFNS.